foxcpp/sutrc/sutagent-windows/README.md

 **Note:** baseURL should specify without `api` suffix.
 I.e. it should contain `https://localhost/sutrc` and not `https://localhost/sutrc/api`.

 ### Self-Update

-Compiled updater binary should be located at `BASEURL/sutupdate.exe` and latest version of agent's binary should be located at `BASEURL/sutagent.exe`.
+sutagent can update itself on `"selfupdate"` task by downloading latest version from `BASEURL/sutagent.exe`.